Mechanism Redesign: Revenue estimator and error bounds for all-pay auctions

-We will now develop a methodology and error bounds for estimating the revenue of one rank-based auction using bids from another rank-based auction.
+We will now describe our estimator for the revenue of one rank-based auction using bids from another rank-based auction.
 There are two advantages of the restriction of our analysis to rank-based auctions.
 First, the allocation rule (in quantile space) of a rank-based auction is independent of the bid and value distribution; therefore, it is known and does not need to be estimated.
 Second, the allocation rules that result from rank-based auctions are well behaved, in particular their slopes are bounded, and our error analysis makes use of this property.

 Recall from Section~\ref{sec:rank-based-basics} that the revenue of any rank-based auction can be expressed as a linear combination of the multi-unit revenues $\murevk[1],\ldots,\murevk[n]$ with $\murevk$ equal to the per-agent revenue of the highest-$k$-bids-win auction.
 Therefore, in order to estimate the revenue of a rank-based auction, it suffices to estimate each $\murevk$ accurately.